Katie Biggs, MA (Hons) University of Edinburgh, MSc University of Liverpool

 I am the Lead Trial Manager in the CTRU.
 I manage multi-centre trials and contribute to proposal development within the CTRU.

-I am managing the HubBLe trial, a surgical RCT and the PRACTICE trial, a pilot RCT of pulmonary rehabilitation in COPD.
-I am a co-applicant, and senior oversight, on the ASPECT trial, an RCT of Cognitive Behavioural Therapy (CBT) vs One Session Treatment (OST) for simple phobias.
-All of these projects are funded by the HTA.
+I am a co-applicant, and senior oversight, on the ASPECT trial, an RCT of Cognitive Behavioural Therapy (CBT) vs One Session Treatment (OST) for simple phobias and the I-SOCIALISE trial, an RCT of LEGO® therapy vs usual care for children with autism in schools.
+These projects are funded by the National Institute Health Research (NIHR).

 I joined the Clinical Trials Research Unit in March 2010 having previously worked in various mental health services as a support worker.
 My previous roles included psychometric testing and data collection from service users and families.
 My psychology based degrees provided good grounding in research methods, data collection and analysis.